 Planning ahead can help you minimize the amount of income tax you must pay on Social Security benefits.

-For example, you can try to maximize the amount of taxable income you receive in the years before you start tapping benefits by withdrawing funds from tax-sheltered retirement accounts like, IRAs and 401ks.
-Also consider making after-tax contributions to a Roth IRA or 401k since distributions from these won’t affect your combined income calculation.
+For example, you can try to maximize the amount of taxable income you receive in the years before you start tapping benefits by withdrawing funds from tax-sheltered retirement accounts like IRAs and 401ks.
+Additionally, as we discussed, contributing to a Roth IRA can help reduce your tax burden during retirement.